Lorna Simpson: Work

 In a 2003 video installation, Corridor, Simpson sets two women side-by-side; a household servant from 1860 and a wealthy homeowner from 1960.
 Both women are portrayed by artist Wangechi Mutu, allowing parallel and haunting relationships to be drawn.
-She has commented, "I do not appear in any of my work.
+Music, sometimes lulling and other times sharp and haunting, is used to create "an interesting melding visually of two time periods."
+Simpson uses "open-ended narratives" in both photography and film because of her interest in "insinuating things".
+In Corridor, "nothing really happens, it's just a woman going kind of day-to-day, what she does over the course of a day."
+A "texture" begins to appear, guiding viewers to ask, "what's missing from the picture" and "what [‘s] trying to [be] conveyed."
+These questions create a setting or "period of time" to imagine a narrative, to figure out "these people's lives during a particular period of time that is important politically."
+The viewer can digest the political environment and find associations with their own political climate.
+In addition to considering identity, Corridor considers the past and its effect on the present.
+Simpson is examining race and class, and attempts "to explore American identity and constructions of race."
+Simpson commented at the time, "I do not appear in any of my work.
 I think maybe there are elements to it and moments to it that I use from my own personal experience, but that, in and of itself, is not so important as what the work is trying to say about either the way we interpret experience or the way we interpret things about identity."

-Simpson's interest in using audio elements in her works to add "layering" helps to set the tone and mood of a composition.
-In Corridor music is used to create "an interesting melding visually of two time periods."
-The music is sometimes lulling and others sharp, terrifying, and haunting, which correlates with the narrative.
-Simpson often uses "open-ended narratives" in photography and film because she is interested in "insinuating things", she does this in Corridor, where "nothing really happens, it's just a woman going kind of day-to-day, what she does over the course of a day."
-A "texture" begins to appear that begins to tell viewers what might be going on, it begins to make viewers question "what's missing from the picture" and "what [‘s] trying to [be] conveyed."
-All of these questions begin to create a setting, a "time frame" or "period of time" to encourage a viewer to create or imagine or figure out a narrative, to figure out "these people lives during a particular period of time that is important politically."
-The viewer can then digest that political environment in present day, they can find associations with their own political climate.
-In the case of Corridor, the women's day-to-day life, and the mood of the video, dark and lonely, are more similar that one might expect.
-In this case, Simpson is considering identity again while also considering the past and the effect of the past on the present.
-Simpson is exploring race and class, the work attempts "to explore American identity and constructions of race."

-From 2009 until 2018, Simpson shared a four-story studio with her then-husband James Casebere; the building was David Adjaye's first completed project in the US.
-In 2014, she spent a three-week residency at collector Pamela Joyner's Sonoma, California, estate.
-In 2018, she moved into a new studio at the Brooklyn Navy Yard.